sillsdev/ptx2pdf/docs/ptx2pdf/output.md

 c@lcavailht is the routine for calculating and setting up the various parameters for a page measurement.
-It sets the marks and sets available height to the trial heigth.
+It sets the marks and sets available height to the trial height.
 Then it reduces  that available height by the heights of the notes, then we round the result up to the nearest line grid.
 Then we subtract any top and bottom inserts (figures).
 Advancing by `-\dp255` and `\dp255` just shifts the grid somewhat (the amount of actual descent of the last line in the text).